malcolmregan/GateCircuit-to-AnnealerEmbedding/README.md

-   If possible, it would probably be much more efficient to algorithmically determine a lump adiabatic encoding of a circuit from its component single gate encodings than to determine a lump adiabatic from a tuthtable as described above.
+   If possible, it would probably be much more efficient to algorithmically determine a lump adiabatic encoding of a circuit from its component single gate encodings than to determine a lump adiabatic from a truth table as described above.

    	Consider a logical XOR and a NOT encoding (assuming full connectivity)
 	and try to compose a logical XNOR encoding from these